smaeul/kvm-admin/README.txt

 	-option_name value
 	option_name = value

-Its exists only one tap option, which has a extend attribute.
+Its exists only one tap option, which has an extend attribute.
-This is used when the tap device should add to a bridge automatic.
+This is only used in combination with tap device.
+Its automatically add the tap device to given bridge.

 The syntax to append to net = tap option is:
     Example:
 	net = tap,bridge=bridge_name